annumberhocker/logging_utility/LOCAL_DEPLOY.md

+# Deploying locally

-# Running locally using python environment
+## Running locally using python environment

 To run the application on your local machine, follow these steps: